-- "Wage push" inflation can occur only if K is fixed.
-If K is fixed, the rates of change of profit and of wages are the same. - If the two rates of change are the same, "wage push" inflation must also be "profit push" inflation.
+- "Wage push" inflation can occur only if K is fixed. - If K is fixed, the rate of change of profit and wages is the same. - "Wage push" inflation, therefore, is also a "profit push" inflation.

-FIGURE 13 U.S. Inflation and Capital-Labour Redistribution
+FIGURE 11 U.S. Inflation and Capital-Labour Redistribution

-\ Corporate earnings per share are for the S&P 500 Index (ratio of price to price/earnings).
+Corporate earnings per share are for the S&P 500 Index (ratio of price to price/earnings).
 The wage rate is the average hourly earning in the private sector.